hahnlab/CAGEE/docs/manual/cagee_manual.md

 NOTE that `--rootdist` in simulation mode and `--prior` in inference mode are mutually exclusive: specifying both or the wrong one will return an error.

 To simulate multiple rates across your tree, you must include the `--sigma_tree` option as described above and a comma-separated list of rate values to `--fixed_multiple_sigmas / -m`, e.g. `--fixed_multiple_sigmas 1,3` to simulate rates of $\sigma^{2} = 1$ and $\sigma^{2} = 3$ to branches labeled 1 and 2, respectively.

+**Simulating unbounded Brownian motion**

+Simulating UBB can be done by adding the `--ratio` flag when simulating.
+In this case the simulation consists of relative expressions in two tissues or sample types, and thus some of the simulated values may be negative.
+Attempting to infer values from this type of simulation must also be flagged as ratios - otherwise CAGEE will create nonsensical values.

 ## Citing